top of page

 Directed Reading Programs have been traced back to UChicago in 2003.
 Since then, several similar programs have arisen to help undergraduates in mathematics departments obtain experience in preparation for advanced study.
 We have not found a program that has chosen to do this with physics specifically and thus we hope that Berkeley can spearhead the way in order to help undergraduates in physics be more exposed to technical research areas.

-The current organizers of Spring 2023: Tehya Andersen, Andrés Franco Valiente, Emil Albrychiewicz
+The organizers of Spring 2023: Tehya Andersen, Andrés Franco Valiente, Emil Albrychiewicz

 The organizers of Fall 2022 are: Haoxing Du, Jacquelyn Ho and Tehya Andersen